YaroSpace/nvim.app/resources/public/static/about.md

 This catalog of Neovim plugins and Neovim related projects is my way to express gratitude and appreciation to the Neovim community.

-The data is collected from [Awesome Neovim](https://github.com/rockerBOO/awesome-neovim) and searched in **GitHub** for topics `neovim, nvim, plugin`, so some users' configs may also end up in the catalog.
+The data is collected from [Awesome Neovim](https://github.com/rockerBOO/awesome-neovim) and searched in **GitHub** for topics `neovim, plugin; nvim, plugin; neovim-plugin; nvim-plugin`, so some users' configs may also end up in the catalog.

 ## API